mytarget-test-team/seismograph/docs/selenium_case.rst

 How to use flows
 ----------------

-Browser will injected like first argument after case instance always.
+Browser will be injecting like first argument after case instance always.
 You can to get context as second argument.